 Fortunately, none of these energetic aquatic threats caused true destruction near Tofino, but the mere mention of them makes B.C. residents remember a tsunami that did.
 On Good Friday, March 27, 1964, the fiercest North American earthquake of the century hit Anchorage, Alaska.
 Some reports claim it was 8.5 magnitude.
 Others 9.2.
 Whatever it registered, it did serious damage, shifting the infamous Cascadian Subduction zone plates and altering the landscape of the coast for decades.
 It also shifted our fear of tsunamis permanently.
 What happened next would go down in history.
-The quake sent a tsunami hurtling toward B.C.’s south coast at 700 kilometres an hour.
-When it made landfall, it measured at 4.3 metres.
+The quake sent a tsunami hurtling toward B.C.’s south coast at 700 kilometers an hour.
+When it made landfall, it measured 4.3 meters.
 That’s 14 feet of badass destruction moving with a velocity capable of moving homes, cars and even commercial buildings.
 And that’s exactly what it did in Port Alberni.

 Earthquakes and tsunamis are a fact of life on the coast, as evident by mythical and historical accounts by First Nations, and the deafening tsunami sirens installed at Chesterman Beach and Cox Bay in 2017.
 The scars of the more massive tsunamis can still be seen on mountainsides and beaches up and down the west coast.
 These are dubbed “ghost forests,” cedar and fir trees killed by saltwater that created a literal high water mark.
 Carbon dating of some ghost forests confirms these events happened some time between 1680 and 1720.

-So, what do we need to know here in Tofino?
 A “megathrust” earthquake will cause ground shaking that lasts three to five minutes, the kind that will literally knock you on your ass.
 At this point, do not wait for someone to tell you to move.
 Official notices for evacuation will come, but you should get going right away.
 That wave is probably coming whether Twitter tells you or not.
-Run, don’t walk, to as high as ground as possible…10 metres above high tide line at the very least.
-A tsunami is not one wave, but a series of waves growing and then diminishing over a period of about 12 hours, so bring supplies if you can.
-Have a bag ready to rock at all times.
-Overall, remember, that Tofino is far from the only place that deals with this threat.
-From Alaska to California, we all live and play in the shadow of tsunamis.
-Don’t live in fear.
-Just be prepared, eh.
+Run, don’t walk, to as high as ground as possible…10 meters above high tide line at the very least.

 For Tofino locals:

-· Sign up for Tofino’s One Call Notification system.
+Sign up for Tofino’s One Call Notification system

 · Have a grab-and-go emergency kit (a “bug out bag”) as well as at least one-week’s supply of food